SoftUni-Internal/interactive-content/EN/01-Components/07-Components-Lab-Articles.md

 After that, export the array.

-You can change the information inside the objects if you wish, but do not change the property names.
+You can change the information **inside the objects if you wish**, but do not change the property names.

 ```js
 const data = [{